"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 1: Understanding BLV People's Preferences, Experiences, and Challenges with AI-based Captioning of Product Images

 \subsection{Analysis}

-We present descriptive statistics of survey questions in the findings below.
-Where appropriate, we compare the experience of BLV users and different tools or image quality issues that affect image captioning.
-We use a Mann-Whitney U Test because the data being compared is defined on an ordinal (Likert) scale~\cite{mann1947test}.
-We also present excerpts of quotes from open-ended responses that provide additional context for our interpretations.
+We present descriptive statistics of our survey below.
+Where appropriate, we compare the experiences of BLV users and the effects of different tools or image quality issues on image captioning.
+We use a Mann-Whitney U Test for inferential statistics because the data being compared are ordinal (Likert scale) \cite{mann1947test}.
+Finally, we present excerpts of quotes from open-ended responses that provide additional context for our interpretations.